Ashish7129/Graph_Sampling/README.md

 >>> object = Sampling.Snowball()
 >>> sampled_graph = object.snowball(G,size,k)
 ```
-* The object is the instance of the class Snowball.
-Class having the snowball function has 3 parameters as
+*The object is the instance of the class Snowball.
+The class having the snowball function has 3 parameters as
-G : Original Graph / Whole Graph, size: number of nodes to sample and k: initial set of k nodes.*
+G : Original Graph / Whole Graph,
+size: number of nodes to sample and
+k: initial set of k nodes.*